tylerlong/subx/README.md

 Subject X, Reactive Subject.
 Pronunciation: [Sub X]

 SubX is powered by [RxJS](https://github.com/ReactiveX/rxjs).
-So it's better to have some RxJS knowledge.
+It's better to have some RxJS knowledge.
 It's OK if you don't know RxJS, it doesn't prevent you from using this library.